Kindred Status, Titles, Classes

-1. Unlearned: You've had minor breaches of the Traditions, or you've bungled Kindred social interactions one too many times, and now the Toreador are saying mean things. +1 Difficulty to Kindred Social Rolls
+1. Unlearned: You've had minor breaches of the Traditions, or you've bungled Kindred social interactions one too many times, and word is getting around. +1 Difficulty to Kindred Social Rolls.

 2. Disrespectful: You've broken the Traditions, maybe in minor ways, but did it negligently.
 You knew it was wrong, you just didn't care.
 Maybe you tried to get a little too creative with a edict or interpretation of the Traditions.
 Maybe your jokes are a little too barbed, or you confuse vulgarity for freedom of speech a little too often in polite company. +2 Difficulty to Kindred Social interactions ((there are exclusions/leniency to the penalty here.
-Like most Brujah wouldn't give a fuck about these things, and most Princes would rather give them some room to vent than escalate by forcing them to behaved in a civilized way)).
+Like most Brujah wouldn't give a fuck about these things, and might even see it as a badge of courage)).

-3. Persona Non Grata: The Kindred has either fucked up enough, breached the Traditions enough, or has alienated Kindred enough that they don't want to be around him.
+3. Persona Non Grata: The Kindred has either fucked up enough, breached the Traditions enough, or has alienated Kindred enough that they don't want to be around the offending party.
 Barring an order from the Prince, most Kindred aren't likely to raise a hand to help.

 4. Waste of Blood: Kindred now may actively work to undermine you.
 Help you finish digging your grave and then put you in it.
 Your sire likely regret his choices, and your poor standing may impact him if he visits your city.
 You are in danger, and it's only thinly veiled.